Using the CRM Reporting Tools

-In the Sales module, select the Reports option on the main menu.
-To create a new Listing Report click on the green button Add Listing Report.
+In the Sales tool, select the Reports option on the main menu.
+To create a new Listing Report click on the blue button Add Listing.

-Next, in the box below, you need to select the fields that you want included in your report.
+Next, in Available Fields on the left, you need to select the fields that you want included in your report and drag them accross to the Report Fields section on the right.
 Each field will appear as a separate column in your report.
 So for my London Contacts I’d like to include the following fields:

-In the next box over, allows you to choose the selection criteria for the data you want in your report.
+Criteria Fields, allows you to choose the selection criteria or filters for the data you want in your report.
 In this example I want to only select Contacts in London, so my selection criteria will be:

 Account.AddressCity = London

 Here you can choose how you want your report data sorted, in this example, to sort by postcode:

 Account.Address.Postcode/Zip with the order as “Ascending”

 Once you are ready to run the report, scroll back up tot he top of the page and Save.
 You can then click the Run Report button.
 This will return the option to view the report on your screen, as a PDF or as a CSV file.
 Click Run Report.

 On my screen all the data is hyperlinked back to the Account or Contact so I can click on the data to open the detail.
 The report will be stored in your reports list so you can run it again or edit it as required.